 By Louise Kinross

-Like this tale?
-Indicator up for our regular BLOOM e-letter.
-You will get spouse and children tales and qualified tips on parenting little ones with disabilities interviews with activists, clinicians and researchers and incapacity information.
+Like this story?
+Sign up for our monthly BLOOM e-letter.
+You’ll get family stories and expert advice on parenting children with disabilities; interviews with activists, clinicians and researchers; and disability news.